Battle of Noirmoutier (1794): Sources

 The course of events is known from various Republican sources.
 Adjutant-General Jordy sent a report to the Minister of War, and then wrote a more detailed account in his "Précis historique de mes actions civiles et militaires, par Jordy".
-The events are also evoked in the memoirs of General Turreau, Adjutant-General Aubertin and in the anonymous memoirs of a "military administrator".
+The events are also evoked in Turreau's memoirs, Adjutant-General Aubertin and in the anonymous memoirs of a "military administrator".
 Testimonies are also left by two republican soldiers: André Amblard, a volunteer from Mayence, who wrote a logbook, and Auguste Dalicel, a brigadier in the 3rd battalion of volunteers from Lot-et-Garonne, who reported the fighting in a letter to his uncle.
 They both took part in the landings, under Jordy's orders.
 The most detailed account is given by Captain François Piet, then aged 19, born in Montmédy, aide-de-camp to General Dutruy. who wrote his "Memoirs left to my son" in 1806 During the battle, he fought in General Haxo's column.
 Appointed as a war commissioner in Noirmoutier in 1795, he then settled on the island where he worked as a notary during the Empire and the Restoration, before becoming a justice of the peace during the July Monarchy.
 His memoirs were published by his son, Jules Piet, in 1863.